Educational Strategies.

 Peer Instruction

-This evidence-based teaching guide presents research studies and resources related to peer instruction, a pedagogy commonly associated with personal response devices in which students answer questions, engage in peer discussion, and discuss responses with the whole class.
-Links to key articles are accompanied by condensed summaries organized by teaching challenges, and actionable advice is provided in an instructor checklist.
+This evidence-based teaching guide presents research studies and resources related to peer instruction and links to key articles are accompanied by condensed summaries organized by teaching challenges, and actionable advice is provided in an instructor checklist.

 Project-Based Learning